-- Sites of web communities that provide users with means for expression and interaction. - Messaging and social media sites. - 7.4 Further information about categories of blocked sites can be given by the Cognita IT team and staff are directed towards the school Acceptable Use & Digital Safety Policy for further details about this, including further detail around our filtering and monitoring systems.
+- Sites of web communities that provide users with means for expression and interaction. - Messaging and social media sites. - 8.3 Further information about categories of blocked sites can be given by the Cognita IT team, and staff are directed towards the school Digital Safety and Acceptable Use Policy for further details about this, including further detail around our filtering and monitoring systems.

-8 Visitors and Visiting Speakers
+9 Visitors and Visiting Speakers

-8.1 The DSL/Prevent Lead has responsibility for ensuring that all visitors and visiting speakers in relation to Preventing radicalisation and extremism, whether invited by staff or pupils, are suitable and appropriately supervised.
-The DSL/Prevent Lead will make enquiries of the agency/person who introduced the individual to the school and/or will conduct an internet search against the individual's name; these will be recorded in writing.
-A pre-session discussion will be arranged with the speaker to ensure the content is appropriate both in regards to information, style, and for the children's age.
-It is school policy that visitors will always be fully supervised during their visit to the school Checks on visiting speakers should be recorded on the SCR when required by our safer recruitment guidance.
+9.1 The DSL and Prevent Lead have responsibility for ensuring that all visitors and visiting speakers, particularly those in relation to Preventing radicalisation and extremism, are suitable.
+The DSL/Prevent Lead will make enquiries (due diligence) of the agency/person who introduced the individual to the school and/or will conduct an internet search against the individual's name; this diligence must be recorded in writing and be completed before final booking and contact with others.
+A pre-session discussion (Prevent Lead -plus one other staff member where possible) will be arranged with the speaker to ensure their content is appropriate both in regard to information, style, and for the children's age.
+It is school policy that visitors will always be fully supervised during their visit to the school.
+Checks on visiting speakers should be recorded on the SCR when required by our safer recruitment guidance.

-9 Signs of Vulnerability
+10 Signs of Vulnerability